Two for the Road (film): Plot

-In 1966, architect Mark Wallace and his wife Joanna take a flight from England to France.
-There, they begin a drive to Saint-Tropez to meet with Mark's longtime client, Maurice Dalbret.
-Meanwhile, they reflect on previous trips they made along the same route.
+In 1966, English architect Mark Wallace and his wife Joanna fly to France (when he thinks he forgot his passport, his wife hands it to him casually) then drive to Saint-Tropez to meet Mark's longtime client, Maurice Dalbret.
+Joanna complains that Mark is constantly at Maurice's beck and call, and Mark points out she enjoys the luxuries his hard work provides.
+They reflect on previous trips.

-The first trip takes place in 1954 when Mark and Joanna see each other on a ferry parting from England.
-Mark is on a photography trip, while Joanna is travelling with her choir to a festival in Menton.
-When the ferry arrives in Dieppe, Mark becomes alarmed thinking he lost his passport, but Joanna finds it in his backpack.
-On the road to Abbeville, the choir's van runs off the road and Mark stops to help them.
-Mark travels with the girls to Abbeville, and after everyone but Joanna and him catches chickenpox, the two go on alone together southwards.
-Mark tries to ditch Joanna, but she stays with him.
-She tells Mark she loves him, and they spend the night together.
-Eventually they arrive at the Mediterranean, stay in cheap hotels and spend their days at the beach.
-At the end of their week together, Mark asks Joanna to marry him.
+In 1954 Mark and Joanna cross paths on a ferry leaving England.
+Mark is studying European architecture, while Joanna is travelling with her choir to a festival in Menton.
+When the ferry arrives in Dieppe, Mark panics thinking he lost his passport; helpful bystander Joanna finds it in his backpack.
+When the choir's van runs off the road, Mark stops to help.
+He travels with the girls to Abbeville, intending to pair off with the beautiful Jackie, but after everyone else catches chickenpox, Joanna attaches herself to Mark.
+Mark tries to ditch Joanna, suggesting they travel separately.
+After hitching a ride with a slick driver in an Alfa Romeo, Joanna returns to join Mark, telling him that she loves him.
+He warns her that he does not intend commitment.
+At the Mediterranean, they stay in cheap hotels, spending their days at the beach, and Joanna proves to be an adaptable and ideal companion.
+At the end of their week, Mark asks Joanna to marry him.

-The second trip is in 1957 when the Wallaces have been married two years.
-They travel with an American family.
-The family consists of Mark's former girlfriend from the University of Chicago, Cathy Seligman, her husband Howard Maxwell-Manchester, and their young daughter Ruthie.
-After Ruthie says that Cathy called Joanna a "suburban English nobody," Mark and Joanna leave the Maxwell-Manchesters and continue travelling by themselves.
+In 1957 the Wallaces have been married for two years.
+They travel by car with Mark's former girlfriend from the University of Chicago, Cathy Seligman, her husband, Howard Maxwell-Manchester, and their demanding young daughter, Ruthie.
+In a tantrum Ruthie tosses away the car keys, causing a long delay as the adults search the nearby brush, until Joanna orders Ruthie to disclose where she threw the keys.
+A pedantic Howard suggests that Joanna resents Ruthie, who represents the child she wishes she had.
+After Ruthie says that Cathy called Joanna a "suburban English nobody," Mark insists they leave the Maxwell-Manchesters and continue travelling by themselves.
+Mark asks Joanna sardonically whether she really wants a Ruthie of their own.